 Scope of the inquiry

-In the first evidence session of this Parliament, the Women and Equalities Committee questions ministers from the Government Equalities Office (GEO) on its performance, priorities and influence across Government in delivering equality
+The Women and Equalities Committee questions ministers from the Government Equalities Office (GEO) on its performance, priorities and influence across Government in delivering equality.

 Questions from Philip Davies MP:

 Q11 Philip Davies: Why are the ethnicity and disability pay gaps for the Department for Education not published in its annual report alongside the gender pay gap?

 Anne Milton: We are driving ahead with gender pay gap reporting— forgive me; I will come on to your precise question—which is absolutely brilliant.
 I make no apology for taking an opportunity to say how important this piece of work will be.
 For those who are not fully aware, we will publish the median and the mean hourly wage of both men and women.
 Sir John Parker is looking at ethnicity, and certainly the idea of publishing ethnicity pay gaps is very much on our radar.
 To some extent, we are right to do this first.
 Companies with more than 250 employees have to report by April next year.